jsdoc/jsdoc/README.md

 Installation and Usage
 ----------------------

-JSDoc supports Node.js 4.2.0 and later.
+JSDoc supports stable versions of Node.js 8.15.0 and later.
 You can install JSDoc globally or in your project's `node_modules` folder.

 To install the latest version on npm globally (may require `sudo`; [learn how to fix this](https://docs.npmjs.com/getting-started/fixing-npm-permissions)):